 Prepared by

 Sarah Barlow, Senior Research Associate

 Cover Design by

 Dianna Jones, Office Administrator

 Proofreading by

-Tara Burke, Proofreader-Office Associate
+Tara Burke, Office Associate-Proofreader

-Publication 397
+Publication 401

-Illinois Tax Handbook for Legislators 32nd Edition March 2016
+Illinois Tax Handbook for Legislators 33rd Edition February 2017

-We are pleased to present this 32nd edition of the Illinois Tax Handbook for Legislators.
+We are pleased to present this 33rd edition of the Illinois Tax Handbook for Legislators.

 The first edition was compiled in 1985 by Charles Minert, who went on to prepare the next 17 editions.
 The next five editions were compiled by Nicole Lisk.
 Sarah Franklin prepared five later editions.
 The two editions after that were compiled by Thomas Bazan.
-Sarah Franklin Barlow prepared last year's and the current edition.
+Sarah Franklin Barlow prepared the most recent three editions.
 Content was reviewed by Deputy Director for Research David R. Miller; Dianna Jones did the layout.